14shivangi/terraform-guide/01-STEP/05 - Variables.md

 ```

-After applying Terraform, this will display the instance’s public IP address.
+- After applying Terraform, this will display the instance’s public IP address.
-Benefits of Using Variables
+- Benefits of Using Variables
-Increases flexibility and reusability of configurations
+- Increases flexibility and reusability of configurations
-Makes code cleaner and easier to maintain
+- Makes code cleaner and easier to maintain
-Supports automation and collaboration through variable files (.tfvars)
+- Supports automation and collaboration through variable files (.tfvars)

 ## **Conclusion:**

 Variables in Terraform make your infrastructure code more organized, scalable, and adaptable.

 By separating values from code, you can easily modify configurations for different environments without rewriting everything.

 ---

-Would you like me to generate this as a downloadable `.md` file for you?